pietrushnic/openwebrtc-wiki/Building-OpenWebRTC.md

 To build on Mac OS X you need to install Xcode and the command line tools.
 We have used the framework with a few different versions of OS X but we try to support whatever the current stable releases are from Apple.

+git must be updated to the latest version (or you have problems building dependencies).
+See how to update git : http://coolestguidesontheplanet.com/install-update-latest-version-git-mac-osx-10-9-mavericks/

 ### Linux
 We currently only support **Ubuntu 14.04 LTS** and only **64-bit**.
 You're welcome to try building on other distributions but we probably won't be able to help with build issues at the moment.